james-salafatinos/nfc-tracker/README.md

   - <% include ../partials/test*polygons.ejs %>
     \_Note* This must be inside of an `<svg id = 'example_id'>` tag and the file goes like this: `d3.select(##example_id).append('svg')`
 - Fricken postman... https://stackoverflow.com/questions/24543847/req-body-empty-on-posts
+- Always got to check your timezones on the server side...
+  - heroku config:add TZ="America/Chicago" -a nfc-tracker

 ### Distributable